joinsigma/backend-web-development/Modules/Mod5-Testing/Assignment-Solutions/Assign-3/README.md

 # Assignment #3 ~ Deploy ShopApp application

+Follow this Code Along for more information regarding the deployment: <https://app.sigmaschool.co/posts/csdp-backend-development-level-2b-code-along-3-deploying-carapp-to-gcp/>

 For this assignment, you will have to create:

 * A GCP account, it will have free credits for 3 months.